First, what do you want your dog to learn?

-It's best to look for those who have taken the time to become a true professional through schooling and/or certification, ensuring that the person you hire has had to pass some minimum requirements, do some studying, and put in some hands-on hours with dogs.
-Know also that new methods of training dogs are being discovered all the time, so good dog trainers will participate in continuing their education by attending workshops, seminars, and conferences.
+It's best to look for those who have taken the time to become a true professional through schooling and/or certification, ensuring that they have had to pass some minimum requirements, do some studying, and put in some hands-on hours with dogs.
+Know also that new methods of training dogs are being discovered all the time, so good dog trainers will continue their education by attending workshops, seminars, and conferences.

 Look for reviews and examples.